isyuricunha/website/README.md

 You can reach out to me via email at [me@yuricunha.com](mailto:me@yuricunha.com) or ping me on [Twitter/X](x.com/isyuricunha) if you need help, have questions, or just want to chat.

+To develop this project you need [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) (I use Yarn and will show how to build/develop on Yarn).

+To install packages:

+Run `yarn`.

+To develop or see on your browser:

+Run `yarn dev`.

+You don't need to build to put it on Vercel or Netlify (I only know this hosts).
+Remember to set-up env and environment variable, or it won't wok.

 I believe I've said all I had to say.
 Cheers!

 PS: Project versions work like this: V1.2.3: The 1 represents Design, the 2 represents a significant technology change, and the 3 represents a minor change or alteration (maybe just a bug fix).